cleancoindev/RESTful-Web-API/README.md

 `http://localhost:8000/block` and the corresponding JSON body as `{data:"Your data"}`.
 After that you will get the corresponding output depending on your input.
 ### GET
 `http://localhost:8000/block/1` (corresponding block height).
 Output is a block which is given as a height in http request.
-### GET(Optional)
-`http://localhost:8000/blockchain` Displays the entire blockchain.

 ## Endpoint documentation
-[RESTful-Web-API](https://documenter.getpostman.com/view/5369196/RWaKU9Sq) - Refer for endpoint documentation.
+[RESTful-Web-API](https://documenter.getpostman.com/view/5369196/RWaLvnoX) - Refer for endpoint documentation.

 ## LICENSE
 MIT © [Manolingam](./LICENSE)